FLARE-forecast/flareVis/README.md

 Shared plots for visualizing FLARE output

+## Design guide

-All new functions should use the following argument convention
+All new functions should use the following argument convention:

-`data` is the first argument and is the data frame being plotted.
-It should be already filter to the site and reference_datetime.
+- `data` is the first argument and is the data frame being plotted.
+It should be already filtered to the site and reference_datetime.
 It can have multiple depths.
+No default.

-`depths` is the second argument and is a vector of the depths to be plotted.
+- `depths` is the second argument and is a vector of the depths to be plotted.
+Defaults to `0.5`

-`tzone` is the third argument and it is the time zone for the x-axis, if it is a time-series plot.
-Default is "America/New_York"
+- `tzone` is the third argument and it is the time zone for the x-axis, if it is a time-series plot.
+Default is `"America/New_York"`

-`ylims` is the fourth argument and is a two element vector of the lower and upper range of the y-axis.
-Default to `c(-5,35)`
+- `ylims` is the fourth argument and is a two element vector of the lower and upper range of the y-axis.
+Defaults to `c(-5,35)`

-`site_name` is the full name of a site if the plot includes it in the title
+- `site_name` is the full name of a site if the plot includes it in the title.
+Defaults to blank `""`

+- As we add more plots, we will add more conventions here

 ## Example